What's All The Fuss About Hex Tile? How to Creatively Use Them

 How to Install Hex Tiles?

-No doubt hex tiles look good in any kind of space whether a room, kitchen or bathroom.
+It is with no doubt that hexagon tiles look good in any kind of space whether a room, kitchen or bathroom.
 However, these tiles need more careful installation than other shapes like square or rectangle because they have more sides.
-Considering you are spending a hefty sum of money on kitchen or bathroom remodeling, it is recommended to hire a professional for tile installation job especially if you don’t have any experience in tile installation.
+Considering you are spending a hefty sum of money on kitchen or bathroom remodeling, it is recommended you hire a professional for this sort of tile installation especially if you don’t have any experience in tile installation.
 Let’s see how you can install hex tiles properly.

 First of all, you need to clear the space; removing the old floor is half the job so don’t take it lightly and consider this too while setting a budget for the tile installation job.
-If the old floor is already removed or you are installing tiles for the first time then you need to make the floor dust free.
-Also ensure the floor is not too smooth otherwise the mortar won’t grip it firmly.
-Unlike square and rectangular tiles that could be installed in corners without any nipping, hex tiles need to be perfectly cut for the corners.
+If the old flooring hast not already removed or you are installing tiles for the first time then you need to make sure the substrate is absolutely flat and level.
+If you have even the slightest imperfection in the floor, the hexagon tiles will accentuate this and the finished floor will look wavy.
+A good analogy is this.
+What would the finish floor look like if you had to tile a ball?
+Unlike square and rectangular tiles that could be installed in corners without any nipping, hex tiles need to be cut perfectly for the corners.

-You can use tile nipper or wet saw to cut tiles and make them compatible with the corners.
+You can use a tile nipper, wet saw, or manual cutter to cut tiles and make them compatible with the corners but we recommend a higher end wet tile saw or high end manual tile saw like a Montolit.
 Once you install the first few tiles in the corner, the rest is a pretty straightforward job.
-Bigger hex tiles come individually and you need to install them manually while smaller hex tiles come with mesh sheets just like mosaic tiles.
-These mesh sheets make job very easy as you don’t have to install tiles one by one but based on the size of the sheet, you can install multiple tiles at once.
+Bigger hexagon tiles come individually and require you install them individually while smaller hexagon tiles come in mesh sheets just like mosaic tiles.
+These mesh sheets require patience to work with but if you follow a few simple tips, your floor will look amazing.
+Remember, one mistake in the installation of a hexagon mesh sheet will destroy the entire installation.

-However, you still need to set sheets carefully as making a small mistake with one sheet of hex tiles would result in dislocation of several tiles.
-There are two types of mortars in the market; pre-made and powdered form.
-It seems the pre-made mortar is an easier option but professionals prefer powdered form so they can control the density of the mixture.
-While making the mortar, do not make lots of it at once because it gets dry very quick and once hardened, it is useless.
+When tiling, use a high quality thin-set.
+We recommend and only work with Laticrete based thin-sets.
+If you are going to your local biog box store, chances are, you are not going to find a good thin-set.
+There are essentially two types of thin-set mortars in the market; pre-mixed and powdered form.
+It seems the pre-mixed mortar is an easier option but professionals prefer powdered form so they can control the density of the mixture.
+While mixing thin-set mortar, do not make lots of it at once because it gets dry very quick and once hardened, it is useless.

-After installing all the tiles, it is recommended to give it few hours to dry.
+After installing all the tiles, it is recommended to give it a few hours to dry.
 After that you can start applying grout.
 Usually contrast grouting looks better with hex tiles but there is no hard and fast rule so you can select any color of your preferences.
-Based on the gap between tiles, you can apply sanded or un-sanded grout – both of these types are easily available in the market.
-Sanded grout is good for larger gaps while non-sanded grout is thin and suitable for smaller gaps.
-After applying the grout, you can clean the excessive grout with cheesecloth.
-Give the grouting 72 hours to dry and then you are good to go.
+Based on the grout joint between the hexagon tiles, you can apply a sanded, non-sanded or epoxy based grout – both of these types are easily available in the market.
+Sanded grout is good for larger grout joints while non-sanded grout is thin and suitable for smaller grout joints.
+When you are unsure, check the manufacturers instructions for grout compatibility.
+After applying the grout, you can clean the excessive grout with sponges and micro-fiber towels.
+Give the grout ample time to dry and then you are good to go.
+As always, drying times depend on several factors and you should always refer to the manufactures instructions.